yapshinn/moe-kuochuansec/_secondary-1-registration/FAQS.md

 **_14\.
 How can I apply for MOE Financial Assistance / School Based Financial Assistance?_**

 All students who qualify for financial assistance will need to reapply for 2021.
 Please do so at our General Office during office hours (Mon to Fri, 8am to 5pm).
-You can download the form **[here](https://kuochuanpresbyteriansec-moe-edu-sg-admin.cwp.sg/admission/financial-assistant-scheme)**.
+You can download the form **[here](https://kuochuanpresbyteriansec-moe-edu-sg-admin.cwp.sg/admission/financial-assistant-scheme)**. **<font size=5>LINK DOES NOT WORK</font>**